-We define blocks and their state in the following definition. \begin{definition} The block $\mathcal{B}(x_l,x_h)$, for $0 \leq x_l \leq x_h \leq M$, is a number of adjacent location indices $\{x_l+1,\ldots,x_h\}$.
-According to the knowledge of the path skeleton at the start and the end of the block, we define three different blocks: \begin{itemize} \item \emph{Type 1}: A block whose path skeleton at the beginning and the end of the block is known.
+We define blocks and their state in the following definition. \begin{definition}[Blocks and states] The block $\mathcal{B}(x_l,x_h)$, for $0 \leq x_l \leq x_h \leq M$, is a number of adjacent location indices $\{x_l+1,\ldots,x_h\}$.
+According to the measurement of the path skeleton at the start and the end of the block, we define three different blocks: \begin{itemize} \item \emph{Type 1}: A block whose path skeleton at the beginning and the end of the block is measured.

-\item \emph{Type 2}: A block whose path skeleton at the beginning of the block is known.
+\item \emph{Type 2}: A block whose path skeleton at the beginning of the block is measured.

-\item \emph{Type 3}: A block whose path skeleton at the end of the block is known. \end{itemize} The state of the block $\mathcal{B}(x_l,x_h)$ is defined as \begin{itemize} \item $S := (x_l, x_h, \PS(x_l), \PS(x_h))$ for Type 1 blocks, \item $S := (x_l, x_h, \PS(x_l))$ for Type 2 blocks, \item $S := (x_l, x_h, \PS(x_h))$ for Type 3 blocks, \end{itemize} \end{definition} Note that, the whole trajectory is also a block with $x_l=0$ and $x_h=M$.
-We generalize \eqref{eqn:NonUGP} and define the value of a block as the minimum number of reference points in the block. \begin{definition} For any block $\bl(x_l,x_h)$ with a given state $s$, we define the value of the block, as
+\item \emph{Type 3}: A block whose path skeleton at the end of the block is measured. \end{itemize} The state of the block $\mathcal{B}(x_l,x_h)$ is defined as \begin{itemize} \item $S := (x_l, x_h, \PS(x_l), \PS(x_h))$ for Type 1 blocks, \item $S := (x_l, x_h, \PS(x_l))$ for Type 2 blocks, \item $S := (x_l, x_h, \PS(x_h))$ for Type 3 blocks, \end{itemize} \end{definition} Note that, the whole trajectory is also a block with $x_l=0$ and $x_h=M$.
+We generalize \eqref{eqn:NonUGP} and define the value of a block as the minimum number of reference points in the block. \begin{definition}[Value of the block] For any block $\bl(x_l,x_h)$ with a given state $s$, we define the value of the block, as